 (due_date - start_date) * progress - (today - start_date)

 Imagine that you are 15% of the way through the content on 4 November.
 The equation would look like this:

 [31 Jan - 23 Oct (i.e., 100)} * 0.15 - [4 Nov - 23 Oct i.e., 12)]

 Simplifying this equation shows that you are 3 days ahead of schedule.

 Deep Dive Tip: It's rare to be exactly on schedule according to this equation, so the system allows a little leeway for learners to remain on track.
 If you are within one day's worth of progress, the system considers you to be on track.
 To be more precise in the example above, if you have consumed 12% plus or minus 1% (one day's worth of progress in this example), the system shows you as on track.

 If you're a team member in an enterprise account, you may join a team that already has an assigned Training Plan.
 The system is sophisticated enough to adjust your start date so that you are not behind schedule immediately.

 When a manager first assigns a Training Plan to a team, all the existing team members have the same start date.
 However, when you join a team that already has an assigned Training Plan, your start date is the date you join the team.
 Your due date, however, remains the same as the rest of the team, so you may have to commit more time to training each week to catch up with the rest of the team.

 Also, in enterprise accounts, it is possible for managers to assign multiple Training Plans to the team to complete in sequence.
-If you complete the first Training Plan in the queue ahead of schedule and being the next one before its planned start date, the system still uses that configured future start date to calculate your progress.
+If you complete the first Training Plan in the queue ahead of schedule and begin the next one before its planned start date, the system still uses that configured future start date to calculate your progress.
 This way, you continue to be on track or ahead of schedule, even if you reduce the amount of time you're committing to training each week.